How Should You Store Your Razor After Use? Tips to Make It Last Longer

 - Develop rust

-In humid environments, moisture doesn’t evaporate easily, allowing water and residue to stay on the blade longer and accelerate deterioration.
+In humid environments, moisture evaporates more slowly, allowing water and residue to remain on the blade longer and potentially accelerate deterioration.

 How Poor Storage Affects Your Skin